 Swarmed Crowdfunding Campaign Funds in Under 24 Hours Amid Record Bee Losses

+Crowdfunded swarm rescue platform expands tools for beekeepers as U.S. faces historic honey bee losses and peak swarm season begins.

-San Francisco, CA, April 10, 2025 (GLOBE NEWSWIRE) -- Swarmed, the community platform for reporting and rescuing honey bee swarms, has reached its Kickstarter funding goal in less than a day.
+SAN FRANCISCO, CA, UNITED STATES, April 10, 2025 /EINPresswire.com/ -- Swarmed (beeswarmed.org), the community platform for reporting and rescuing honey bee swarms, has reached its Kickstarter funding goal in less than a day.
 The campaign comes as beekeepers across the U.S. report record hive losses, exceeding 60% according to recent data from Project Apis m., a leading pollinator research nonprofit.

 Swarmed reached full funding in under 24 hours to expand its real-time swarm alert system, built to connect communities and beekeepers during critical spring swarm season.